Skip to main content

 Active memory

-Switch to Agent mode in the AI Chat panel and type what you’d like Qoder to remember.
+Switch to Agent Mode in the Chat panel and type what you’d like Qoder to remember.
 Qoder will save the information.
-You can retrieve it later by asking in the AI Chat panel.
+You can retrieve it later by asking in the Chat panel.

 View memories